simplified-solutions/simplified-solutions.github.io/_posts/2022_11_2_welcome-to-simplified-solutions.md

 layout: page
 ---

 This is our welcome post.
 Say some words about who we are.
-Maybe include a a cool data-viz animation.
+Maybe include a cool data-viz animation.